SmartThingsCommunity/edge-cli-plugin/README.md

-  -t, --token=<value>         the auth token to use -u, --upload=<value>        upload zip file previously built with --build flag -y, --yaml                  use YAML format of input and/or output --channel=<value>           automatically assign driver to specified channel after upload --hub=<value>               automatically install driver to specified hub, implies --assign if --assign or --channel
+  -t, --token=<value>         the auth token to use -u, --upload=<value>        upload zip file previously built with --build flag -y, --yaml                  use YAML format of input and/or output --channel=<UUID>            automatically assign driver to specified channel after upload --hub=<UUID>                automatically install driver to specified hub, implies --assign if --assign or --channel
                               not included
   --language=<value>          ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale